hryoung/AndroidApplication/README.md

 - click on the dog that you want to remove from the database
 - click delete
 <img src=images/image6.png width= "120">
+- The dog has been removed from the database
 ## Searching through the database based on the dog characteristics